paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-018-indian-health-care.md

 (2)

-  (A) be eligible for, or hold, an appointment as a commissioned officer in the Regular or Reserve Corps of the Public Health Service;
+  (A) be eligible for, or hold, an appointment as a commissioned officer in the Regular or Reserve Corps 22 See Change of Name note below. of the Public Health Service;

-  (B) be eligible for selection for civilian service in the Regular or Reserve Corps of the Public Health Service;
+  (B) be eligible for selection for civilian service in the Regular or Reserve Corps 2 of the Public Health Service;

   (C) meet the professional standards for civil service employment in the Indian Health Service; or